buu342/N64-UNFLoader/README.md

 ### Important implementation details
 **General**
 * Due to the data header, a maximum of 8MB can be sent through USB in a single `usb_write` call.
+* Avoid using `usb_write` while there is data that needs to be read from the USB first.

 **64Drive**
 * The USB Buffers are located on the 63MB area in SDRAM.
 This is a problem if your game is 64MB, and can be fixed by putting the 64Drive in extended address mode.
 Doing so, however, will break HW1 compatibility.
 * All data through USB is 4 byte aligned.
-This might result in up to 3 extra bytes being sent through USB.
+This might result in up to 3 extra bytes being sent/received through USB.

 **EverDrive 3.0**